rc100/more-filters-d8/README.md

 ## Configuration

+The filters in this module can be configured and applied to content as you would with any other filter (for a given text format).

-1. Go to the Text Formats configuration page:
+1. Go to the "Text Formats and editors" configuration page:

-     Administration > Configuration > Content authoring > Text formats and editors -or-
+   Administration > Configuration > Content authoring > Text formats and editors (or `/admin/config/content/formats`)
-     `/admin/config/content/formats`

 2. Click the "Configure" link for the Text Format you wish to add filter(s) to.

 3. Scroll down to the "Enabled Filters" section, then click the checkbox for the filter(s) you wish to enable.

 4. (Optional) Some of the filters in this module (such as "Ordinals") may have additional settings available in the "Filter Settings" section.
 Click the tab for the filter you would like to adjust settings for.

+5. Click the "Save Configuration" button.

+6. Create or edit a content entity, then add content to a field that uses the same text format you selected above (in Step 2).

+7. Save the content entity - the saved content entity will be displayed with the filter(s) you selected above (in Step 3).